This leaflet provides a checklist of things that may help you to lose weight.

 Motivation is crucial

 To lose weight and to keep it off, it is vital that you should be motivated, really want to lose weight, and want to improve aspects of your lifestyle.
 No weight-loss plan will work unless you have a serious desire to lose weight.
-You may not feel that being overweight or obese is a problem to you and so you may have little motivation or desire to lose weight.
+You may not feel that being overweight or obese is a problem to you.
+So, you may have little motivation or desire to lose weight.
 That is fine, so long as you understand the health risks.

 Top tip: write down the reasons why you would like to lose weight.
 Keep referring to this list to motivate yourself.